hkamran/SimpleCanvasGame/README.md

 # About

 A simple canvas game where the player avoids the boundaries.

+# Controls

+Use the up arrow to move up, and down arrow to move down.

 # Requirements